-You may be wondering whether or not to consult with a qualified professional (such as a counsellor), and we believe that our forum offers you the privacy, time and a place to gather your thoughts and receive initial feedback from our highly valued panel of voluntary supporters and other visitors.
+You may be wondering whether or not to consult with a qualified counselling professional, and we believe that our forum offers you the privacy, time and a place to gather your thoughts and receive initial feedback from our highly valued panel of voluntary supporters and other visitors.

 Our live chatroom is another great feature if you just want to run your issues by other visitors on an informal basis.
-However, the chatroom may be unsuitable if you have a lot of background information you want to share right away, as opposed to letting conversations naturally progress (in which case, we'd recommend the forum option).
+However, the chatroom may be unsuitable if you have a lot of background information you want to share right away, as opposed to letting conversations naturally progress (in which case, we'd recommend our moderated forum).

-You will need to register before joining discussions in our forum.
-It's free, and by having an account, we can send you automated alerts when people interact with your threads.
+You will need to sign up before joining discussions in our forum.
+It's free, and by having an account, we can send you automated alerts when people interact with your posts.

-If you are new to online forums, you could respond to existing threads before creating your own (just to get the hang of it) - many of our visitors have found this to be therapeutic as it can be a welcome distraction to having to think about your own problems!
+If you are new to online forums, why not get a feel for how they work by responding to existing problems before adding your own - many of our visitors have found this to be therapeutic as it can be a welcome distraction to having to think about your own problems!

 If you own or work for a company that is dedicated to helping people with problems (especially relationship advice), then don't just rely on Yahoo and Google to drive referrals - we'd love to offer you a free business directory listing.

-We hope that you are able to support this site by responding to threads - particularly those that haven't yet received a response.
-We would also appreciate donations of any size to help cover website hosting and development fees, or a simple 'like' using the Facebook button found at the bottom of this page.
+We hope that you are able to support peoplesproblems.org by responding to threads - particularly those that haven't yet received a response.
+We would also appreciate donations of any size to help cover website hosting and development fees, or a simple share using the Facebook button featured in our site menu.